reach-sh/reach-lang/docs-md/src/tut-7-rpc.md

 Deploying and attaching to contracts works slightly differently over RPC:

 ${code("/examples/js-impl", 15, 17)}
-${code("/examples/py-impl", 24, 26)}
+${code("/examples/py-impl", 24, 25)}

 As previously mentioned, it is the responsibility of the [RPC Server](##ref-backends-rpc) (rather than that of the frontend communicating over RPC) to interface with the DApp's backend, so that argument is absent in the Python version shown above.
+Instead, Alice's account RPC handle alone is sufficient for her to deploy.
+We also need to delay Bob's attach until later, because Python lacks Promises that work like JavaScript's.
-Instead, Alice's account RPC handle alone is sufficient for her to deploy, and only Bob's account RPC handle and Alice's contract RPC handle are necessary for Bob to attach.
+When we do attach Bob, only Bob's account RPC handle and Alice's contract RPC handle are necessary for him to attach.

 ---